YA2727/YA2727/README.md

 - 🔭 I’m currently working on Machine Learning,Tableau, Power Bi, Python ,SQL ,R
 - Completed Integrated Program in Business Analytics from IIM Indore.

-- Data Handling and Extraction with SQL and Python :Data Visualization with Tableau and Python :Statistical Data Analysis with Excel and Python & R :Feature Engineering with Python for Structured and Unstructured Data Types :Predictive Statistical Modeling Algorithms
+- Data Handling and Extraction with SQL and Python
+- Data Visualization with Tableau and Python
+- Statistical Data Analysis with Excel and Python & R
+- Feature Engineering with Python for Structured and Unstructured Data Types
+- Predictive Statistical Modeling Algorithms
-:Machine Learning and Deep Learning Models on Text and Images :Implementing Algorithms at Scale with Big Data Systems :Generating Business Values and Effective Storytelling
+- Machine Learning and Deep Learning Models on Text and Images
+- Implementing Algorithms at Scale with Big Data Systems
+- Generating Business Values and Effective Storytelling

 - 📫 How to reach me **ankleshwariyayash@gmail.com**